 Do you think people are more narcissistic in general today, given the rise of social media platforms such as Facebook, etc?

 There have always been narcissists.
-I think new social media just provides platforms for narcissists to get their needs met by providing a forum to get attention, to show off, to become self-absorbed, documenting one’s every move, showing oneself always in the best light, exaggerating accomplishments, etc. Social media provides a large audience for a narcissist.
+I think new social media just provides platforms for narcissists to get their needs met by providing a forum to get attention, to show off, to become self-absorbed.
+It gives them the opportunity to showing oneself always in the best light, exaggerating accomplishments, etc. Social media provides a large audience for a narcissist.
 Thus, these platforms appeal to a narcissist’s image and need for constant validation.
+However, I don’t believe social networks are the cause of this increase in narcissism or narcissistic relationships.

 How does a narcissistic partner negatively impact a relationship?